March Madness CBD Sale

 Is CBD for my kitten OK?

-CBD is not recommended for kittens younger than eight weeks old because the liver and endocannabinoid system (ECS) may be immature in neonates.
+CBD is not recommended for kittens younger than eight weeks old.

 Kitten CBD is safe to administer if your cat is at least eight weeks or older.